Zuzu-Typ/PyGLM/README.md

 Instead of using double colons \(**::**\) for namespaces, periods \(**\.**\) are used, so
 `glm::vec2` becomes `glm.vec2`\.

+PyGLM supports the [buffer protocol](https://docs.python.org/3/c-api/buffer.html), meaning its compitible to other objects that support the buffer protocol,
+such as `bytes` or `numpy.array`
-PyGLM is compatible to numpy, meaning you can e\.g\. convert a glm matrix to a numpy array and vice versa\.
+\(for example you can convert a glm matrix to a numpy array and vice versa\)\.
 PyGLM is also capable of interpreting iterables \(such as tuples\) as vectors, so e\.g\. the following equasion is possible:

     result = glm.vec2(1) * (2, 3)